RolloutIQ™ vs Autodesk Forma

 The Owner's Portfolio Layer Above Autodesk Forma

 Autodesk Forma (the construction cloud formerly called Autodesk Construction Cloud) is a deep, capable platform that the general contractor and design team run on a given build.
-RolloutIQ is the retail owner's portfolio system of record above it, spanning the full deal-to-closeout lifecycle across many stores and many contractors.
+RolloutIQ™ is the retail owner's portfolio system of record above it, spanning the full deal-to-closeout lifecycle across many stores and many contractors.
+For a retail owner, what matters is what moves the whole program to opening across every store, and that portfolio layer is what RolloutIQ™ provides.

 The Challenge